ucsdlib/earp/README.md

 To override environment variables set by `.env`, create a `.env.local` file: <https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use>.
 We recommend adding the private variables into the `.env.local` file to avoid the risk of accidentally committing an updated file that contains the password.

+For the docker-compose setup, there is also a `.env.docker` file.
+This is used for environment variables that are required for the `docker/docker-entrypoint.sh` script that `dotenv` will not have made available yet.
+This allows the application to load the environment dotfile when needed (for development or test) while keeping these variables separate.

 ### Docker
 1. Install docker and docker-compose
 1. To spin up your environment, run `make up`
     - Run `make menu` to see all options

+> If you wish to persist your local development data across sessions, you can temporarily change the `DATABASE_COMMAND` to something like `db:migrate`

 #### Employee Data